mitric-lab/programming_theochem/src/05-hartree_fock/02-plot_grid_data.md

 In the previous sections, we have implemented the Hartree-Fock method, which delivers the molecular orbitals.
 These, as well as some other quantities derived from them, are functions of 3 spatial coordinates.
-In this section, we will show how to visualise these functions in 3D-space.
+In this section, we will show how to visualise these functions in 3D space.

 ~~~admonish note
 We will use the